kyledprice/SandiaClinic/fw/fw5v0/README.md

 ---

-This is the first iteration of the firmware for the 2018/2019 Sandia National Labs Clinic project for the Unitiversity of Utah
+This is the first iteration of the firmware portion of the 2018/2019 Sandia National Labs Clinic project at the University of Utah.